 The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of a student's educational records.
-Because AESCA is a post-secondary institution, the rights described in FERPA belong to the students at the school, rather than the parents.
+Because AESCA is a post-secondary institution, the rights described in FERPA belong to the students at the institution, rather than the parents.
 The term "student" as used in the following FERPA policy applies to currently enrolled and former AESCA students who were accepted, began attending classes, and either graduated, withdrew or did not graduate.
-Questions about FERPA or FERPA rights should be addressed to the Campus President, Registrar or Student Finance Office.
+Questions about FERPA or FERPA rights should be addressed to the Registrar.

-Student Rights Under FERPA
+Student Rights under FERPA